glihm/dotnet-interop-pgnd/README.md

 From the cross-platform perspective, the solution is [P/Invoke](https://docs.microsoft.com/en-us/dotnet/standard/native-interop/pinvoke).
 With few lines of code, a C# code can call a function from a native library loaded with `DllImport`.

+The important point using `DllImport` is to place the dll/so files correctly.
+The `DllImport` path is relative to the main program executing, and not the C# dll!

 ## How native code (unmanaged) can call .NET (managed) functions.
 Here, there is two ways: